DevExpress/devextreme-demos/JSDemos/Demos/TreeList/Resizing/description.md

 * [columnMinWidth](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnMinWidth) / *columns[]**.[minWidth](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/columns/#minWidth)
 Specify a minimum width for all or individual columns.

+### Auto-Adjust Column Widths to the Content
+In this demo, columns adjust their widths to the content.
+To enable this feature, set the [columnAutoWidth](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnAutoWidth) property to **true**.

 ### Allow Users to Resize Columns
 Users can resize columns if the [allowColumnResizing](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#allowColumnResizing) property is enabled.
 When a user resizes a column, the TreeList's behavior depends on the [columnResizingMode](/Documentation/ApiReference/UI_Components/dxTreeList/Configuration/#columnResizingMode) property value: